ceford/cefjdemos-data-jdm-user/articles/en/templates/template-layouts.md

 do not have the option to choose whether or not to use your override.
 It is always used.

-### Template Layouts

-In a template layout, you create a file with a different name from the original but in the same template folder.
+In a **template alternative layout**, you create a file with a different name from the original but in the same template folder.
 The new name must not contain an underline character.
 You also create any file that shares the first part of the original name.
 An example:

 - /templates/cassiopeia/html/mod_login/expires.php